reillytilbury/coppafish/docs/troubleshoot.md

    pixels.
 You can then restart the pipeline without deleting any files.
 If you wish to ignore warnings too, increase `percent_clip_warn`.

+## Memory crash at OMP

+Try lowering subset_size_xy in the OMP config.
+This will cause OMP to compute on fewer pixels at time.
+It has a minimal effect on compute times, but can lower the RAM/VRAM usage.